lablup/backend.ai-docs-webui/docs/admin_menu/admin_menu.rst

 .. image:: project_resource_policy_list.png
    :alt: Project resource policy list

-To create a new project resource policy, click the Create button at the top right of the table.
+To create a new project resource policy, click the 'Create' button at the top right of the table.

 .. image:: create_project_resource_policy.png
    :width: 350